negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 of inputs and outputs.
-Typically, we just use a searcher, but in this case we are just going to use a simple function from the search tools that randomly chooses values for all hyperparameters of the search space until values for all the
+Typically, we just use a searcher, but in this case we are just going to use a simple function from the search tools that randomly chooses values for all hyperparameters of the search space.

 The rectangles in the graph represent modules, and the ovals represent hyperparameters.